earaujoassis/vanilla-slider/README.md

 > A plain and simple vanilla JavaScript slider.

-This project was developed as a technical test for a selection process. **It is not maintained anymore**.
+This project was created as a technical test for a selection process. **It is not maintained anymore**.

 ## Usage

-1. Install it from Bower
+Install it from Bower

 ```sh
 $ bower install vanilla-slider
 ```

-1. Create a container for the slider:
+Create a container for the slider:

 ```html
 <div id="my-container">